JHodgkins/MSP4-MovieBox/README.md

 __Super user (Administer/site owner)__
 ![Sitemap diagram for a non registered user visiting MovieBox ](docs/wireframes/database_and_route_diagrams/super_user_sitemap.png)
-As a super user or administrator of MovieBox such as a staff member, areas to change the content available eithin the frontend of the site are made available.
+As a super user or administrator of MovieBox such as a staff member, areas change and content becomes available within the frontend of the site.
 These sections are:
 - On product pages, a movie product can be edited, to amend its details eliminating the need for a site owner to visit the management backend console for simple daily edits such as price changes or to with future feature updates, separate frontend content editors from purchase and backend management editors.
 - Through the same profile links available to non and registered users, the admin panel is revealed to show quick access sections to site sections for carrying out additions, edits and deleations.